 This bill amends section 68-901 of the Revised Statutes Cumulative Supplement, 2024, to prohibit the disadvantaging or discouraging of Medicaid and commercial insurance coverage for non-opioid drugs prescribed for pain management.
 The Department of Health and Human Services is required to ensure that non-opioid drugs approved by the federal Food and Drug Administration (FDA) are not treated less favorably than opioid drugs in terms of coverage and utilization controls.
-The bill specifies that impermissible actions include designating non-opioid drugs as non-preferred or imposing more restrictive utilization controls on them compared to opioids.
+The bill specifies that impermissible actions include designating non-opioid drugs as non-preferred or imposing more restrictive prior authorization or step therapy requirements compared to those for opioid drugs.
 This provision applies immediately upon FDA approval of a non-opioid drug.

-Additionally, the bill mandates that commercial insurance policies and self-funded employee benefit plans must also provide equal access to non-opioid drugs, ensuring that they are not subjected to more stringent coverage criteria than opioids.
+Additionally, the bill mandates that commercial insurance policies and self-funded employee benefit plans must also provide equal access to non-opioid drugs, ensuring that coverage criteria and cost-sharing responsibilities do not disadvantage these medications.
 If a non-opioid drug is restricted, healthcare providers can request an exception based on their professional judgment regarding the appropriateness of the drug for the patient.
-The intent of the legislation is to enhance access to pain management options and combat opioid addiction by ensuring that patients have equal access to both non-opioid and opioid treatments.
+The intent of the legislation is to enhance access to pain management alternatives and to combat opioid addiction by ensuring that patients have equal access to both non-opioid and opioid treatments.
 The original section 68-901 is repealed as part of this amendment.

 Statutes affected: Introduced: 68-901